armaank/gsxform/docs/index.md

 Using PyTorch, `gsxform` offers the ability to more easily build models that use both scattering transform and neural network components.

-!!! warning inline

 `gsxform` is first and foremost a research project and is being continuously refined.
 Behavior can potentially be unstable and consistency is not guaranteed.

 ## TODO